 Waterfall Rappelling: The Rescue

-It is in this condition of screaming, sobbing, and screaming more that the guide reaches me.
-He carefully makes his way to to me, telling me, “tranquilo!
+It is in this condition of screaming, sobbing, and screaming some more that the guide reaches me.
+He carefully makes his way to me, telling me, “tranquilo!
 Recuerda!”
-I take shaky breaths and stare uncomprehendingly as he demonstrates correct waterfall rappelling technique once again.
+I take shaky breaths and stare uncomprehendingly as he demonstrates the correct waterfall rappelling technique once again.

 I have curled into the tiniest, tightest fetal position possible, hugging myself into the rock face as if trying to slip into a crack and disappear (is that where the fucking elevator is hiding?!)